duplicity

 Microsoft Azure Storage Blobs client library for Python - https://pypi.org/project/azure-storage-blob/

-boto backend (S3 Amazon Web Services, Google Cloud Storage)
+boto3 backend (S3 Amazon Web Services, Google Cloud Storage) (default)

 box backend (box.com)